 The key to understanding this device is its name… soft start.
 That's what it does with your RV air conditioner.

-The problem with an RV air conditioner is that it is a huge energy pig.
+The problem with an RV air conditioner is that it is a huge energy hog.
 But that energy draw is worst at the start.
 Think back to when you fire up your RV air conditioner.
-Remember hearing that bug thud when it first starts?
-That’s the compressor kicking in.
+Remember hearing that big thud when it first starts?
+That's the compressor kicking in.
 It needs a huge surge of power for that.
-Once it starts running, the power needs dramatically drop… down to maybe 13 or 14 amps.
+Once it starts running, the power needs to dramatically drop… down to maybe 13 or 14 amps.

 SoftStartRV solves that initial electrical usage spike of your RV air conditioner by managing the start-up power surge so that it doesn’t hit at once, but gradually, avoiding the huge initial power draw.
 It soft starts the AC… hence the name, reducing the startup amps by 65-70%.

-So, besides moochdocking, boondocking RVers in Class B and Class V RVs can really use this SoftStartRV device, especially if they have lithium batteries with solar panels
+So, besides moochdocking, boondocking RVers in Class B and Class V RVs can really use this SoftStartRV device.

 Want more info on boondocking or moochdocking and where SoftStartRV would be helpful?
 See these resources: